uskawi/Customer_Reviews/README.md

         1. I want to search for businesses in my local area that I already have an opinion about to compare with other opinions.

-    2. As a Returning Visitor, I want to browse different business profiles and reviews.
+    2. As a Returning Visitor, I want to browse reviews about the different businesses.

         1. I want to browse businesses profiles, read reviews, find out more about companies that I know or heard about.

-     3. As a Returning Visitor, I want to find social media links. t
+     3. As a Returning Visitor, I want to find social media links.

         1. The social media pages can be found at the footer of every page and open a new tab for the user.
 More information can be found on the social media pages about the website and businesses listed.
 Also, business owners and consumers can defend their points of view on social media pages and add more content relating to the businesses.